holoviz/lumen/docs/how_to/data_intake/files.md

 :::{admonition} What does this guide solve?
 :class: important
-This guide will go through how to use local and remote files as sources for your dashboard and pipeline.
+This guide shows you how to use a local or remote file as a source for your dashboard.
 :::

+## Overview
+Lumen can read from multiple [data source types](../../reference/source).
+The [`FileSource`](../../reference/source/FileSource) type supports reading from either local or remote files of various formats: CSV, XLSX, XLS, Parquet, and JSON.

 ## Local files
 One of the easiest ways to get a source is by using local files, such as a CSV file.
 Below is an example of how to add a local file as a source.

 ::::{tab-set}
-:::{tab-item} Specification (YAML)
+:::{tab-item} YAML
 :sync: yaml
 ``` {code-block} yaml
 :emphasize-lines: 1-5